 What’s the difference between amortization and depreciation?

 Business assets are deductible business expenses.
-Amortization and depreciation are two methods of calculating value for business assets and enable you to reduce the tax liability for your business.
+Amortization and depreciation are two methods of calculating value for business assets and enabling you to reduce your business's tax liability.
 The difference between amortization and depreciation is that they apply to different types of assets.

-• Research and development: To calculate amortization, you need to know the value of the asset and its anticipated useful life span - the time span that you anticipate the asset being of use to your business.
-Divide the life span by the value of the asset to find out how much you can claim in amortization expense each year.
+To calculate amortization, first, you need to know the asset's value.
+Next, you need to determine its anticipated helpful life span - the period you anticipate the asset being of use to your business.
+Divide the life span by the asset's value.
+For example:

 We'd strongly advise you to let a financial professional calculate amortization expenses.
-Since you can claim the same amount over the useful life of the asset, its easier to simply have the calculation done so that you can expense it with confidence.
+Since you can claim the same amount over the useful life of the asset, it's easier to have the calculation done so that you can expense it with confidence.

-Also note that asset amortization is completely different than a loan amortization schedule.
+Also, note that asset amortization is different than a loan amortization schedule.
 When referencing loans, an amortization schedule can be used to calculate loan payments consisting of principal and interest.
-Using this process, you pay off interest early in the loan's lifetime, and subsequent payments increasingly are applied to the principal.
+Using this process, you pay off interest early in the loan's lifetime, and subsequent payments are increasingly applied to the principal.
 The most common examples of this usage are mortgage or auto loan payments.

 Depreciation is similar to amortization; the big difference is that you are dealing with tangible assets.
 So, if you own an asset, you use it in your business, it will eventually wear out or need to be replaced, you can calculate its anticipated useful life, and you expect it to be useful for more than a year, you can probably depreciate ("write off") part of the cost of those assets over a period of time.

-• Seven years: office furniture, appliances, vehicles, and assets that don't fall into other categories (apart from real estate).
-You are allowed to write off real estate over a longer time period; 27.5 years (residential rental properties) and 39 years (commercial buildings).
+Seven years: Office furniture, appliances, vehicles, and assets that don't fall into other categories (apart from real estate).
+You are allowed to write off real estate over a more extended time period; 27.5 years (residential rental properties) and 39 years (commercial buildings).

-If you are ready to invest in your business by adding new assets or replacing those that are nearing the end of their useful lifespan, you probably need working capital.
-Sadly, owners of smaller businesses often struggle to access working capital from bank loans – the application process is complex and demanding, and requirements are strict.
-You may not have the time, know-how, patience or credit history to qualify for the same financing options that were designed to meet the needs of big businesses.
+If you are ready to invest in your business by adding new assets or replacing those nearing the end of their useful lifespan, you probably need working capital.
+Sadly, owners of smaller companies often struggle to access working capital from bank loans – the application process is complex and demanding, and requirements are strict.

-One Park Financial works to help owners of small and mid-sized businesses access the working capital that they need.
-Our process is simple and straightforward, and we’ve helped many small businesses who have been turned down by banks to access funding.
-Visit oneparkfinancial.com to discover the options that make sense for you and your business.
+We work to help owners of small and mid-sized businesses access the working capital that they need.
+Our process is simple and straightforward.
+We've helped many small businesses who have been turned down by banks to access funding, and we can help you too.
+Get Pre-qualify Now!